 A Colorado alpine coaster ride offers a fun way to speed down mountain slopes.
 No lessons necessary.
-Anyone who is 38″ or taller can ride with an adult and enjoy taking in Colorado’s amazing mountainous views while getting an adrenaline rush from this thrill ride.
+Anyone who is 38″ or taller can ride with an adult and enjoy taking in Colorado’s amazing mountain views while getting an adrenaline rush from this thrill ride.

 Visit Colorado Hot Springs